-Many people develop pimples on their neck for a variety of reasons.
+Many people develop pimples on the front or back of their neck for a variety of reasons.
 Pimples are small, swollen, hard lumps that develop on or under the skin and can be painful.

 Most minor neck pimples respond well to home remedies and over-the-counter (OTC) medications and should resolve within a few days.

 People with pimples on the neck that are severe, last for longer than a few weeks, or do not respond to primary treatment should seek advice from a doctor or dermatologist.